capblack222/code2cloud/README.md

 ---

 ## 📖 Notes
-All weekly notes will be inside `/week-XX/notes.md`.
+All weekly notes will be inside `/week-XX/notes.md` or a PDF of the same would be uploaded weekly.
 Each project will have a dedicated folder with:
 - `README.md` (description, features, setup, screenshots)
 - `src/` (source code)